Tetrakern/fictioneer-base-plugin/README.md

 # Fictioneer Base Plugin

 This is an example plugin for the [Fictioneer](https://github.com/Tetrakern/fictioneer) WordPress theme to work off.
-Do not forget to change any names, prefixes, constants, and the text domain to your own.
+It works exactly as any other plugin, just with some ready-made functions to properly link it to the theme.
+Do not forget to change any names, prefixes, constants, and the text domain.

-## Functions
+## Ready-Made Functions

 ### `fcnbp_make_plugin_meta_protected( $protected, $meta_key )`